Our People 1

 Martha Cook Davidson, Senior Director of Development and Communications

 Public health has always been an interest for Martha Davidson, who grew up in India, where her parents worked as medical missionaries.
 Her family later settled in Newton, MA, where her father served as commissioner of public health.
 Davidson joined the Trenton Health Team (THT) as Director of Development in 2013, working to secure funding for THT’s initiatives.
 Davidson is also responsible for managing grant programs that relate to community education and engagement, including Faith in Prevention, Inroads for Health, the BUILD Health Challenge, and the Trinity Health Transforming Communities Initiative.
-She has presented locally and nationally, including webinars and conferences for the National Council for Behavioral Health, a Trauma-informed Care Roundtable (2016) sponsored by the New Jersey Office of the Attorney General, USDA Mid-Atlantic Regional Office, Southeastern Pennsylvania Collaborative Opportunities to Advance Community Health (COACH), NJ Black Issues Convention 2016, and the All In: Data for Community Health national meeting (2017), and Activating Shared Data, hosted by Camden Coalition of Healthcare Providers (2017).
+She has presented locally and nationally, including webinars and conferences for the National Council for Behavioral Health, a Trauma-informed Care Roundtable (2016) sponsored by the New Jersey Office of the Attorney General, USDA Mid-Atlantic Regional Office, Southeastern Pennsylvania Collaborative Opportunities to Advance Community Health (COACH), NJ Black Issues Convention 2016, the All In: Data for Community Health national meeting (2017), and Activating Shared Data, hosted by Camden Coalition of Healthcare Providers (2017).
 Prior to joining THT, Davidson spent over twenty years working in development for nonprofit organizations that support the arts and education.
 She received her BM in Music Education and her MM in Accompanying and Vocal Coaching from Westminster Choir College.